linkangit/Spatial_transcriptomics_basics/README.md

 ## Introduction

 Imagine you’re looking at a beautiful city from above.
 Each building is unique, but together they form neighborhoods, districts, and the city as a whole.
 In biology, our “city” is a tissue, and the “buildings” are cells.
 Traditional RNA-seq lets us measure the average activity of all buildings together, but what if we want to know what each building is doing?
 Or how neighborhoods are organized?
 That’s where **single-cell RNA sequencing (scRNA-seq)** and **spatial transcriptomics** come in.
 Specifically, the data comes from a 10x Genomics Visium spatial transcriptomics experiment performed on a section of mouse brain.
-This is a widely used demonstration dataset provided by 10x Genomics and featured in tutorials such as the one at [cell2location website](https://cell2location.cog.sanger.ac.uk/)
+This is a widely used demonstration dataset provided by 10x Genomics and featured in tutorials such as the one at the cell2location website

 With these technologies, we can:
 - **Zoom in** to see what each cell is expressing.